code4it-dev/c4it-hugo/content/article/2021/070-miniprofiler/index.md

 ---
 title: Profiling .NET code with MiniProfiler
 date: 2021-12-07
+url: /blog/miniprofiler
+draft: false
+categories:
+  - Blog
 tags:
   - CSharp
   - dotnet
 toc: true
-url: /blog/miniprofiler
-categories:
-  - Blog
 summary: Is your application slow?
 How to find bottlenecks?
 If so, you can use MiniProfiler to profile a .NET API application and analyze the timings of the different operations.
+images:
+  - /blog/miniprofiler/featuredImage.png
 ---

 Sometimes your project does not perform well as you would expect.
 Bottlenecks occur, and it can be hard to understand where and why.